redis/redis-py/README.rst

 Redis command that returns a string type will be decoded with the `encoding` specified.

+The default encoding is "utf-8", but this can be customized with an argument `encoding` to the class `redis.Redis`.
+This encoding will be used both decode responses (when `decode_responses=True` is specified) and to encode input strings (arguments passed to commands as strings are automatically encoded).

 Upgrading from redis-py 2.X to 3.0
 ----------------------------------